wave-pomodoro-mahik/wave-pomodoro-mahik.github.io/README.md

 # Wave Pomodoro App Support

 Welcome to the support page for the Wave Pomodoro App.
-Here you will find information on how to use the app and troubleshoot any issues you may encounter.
+Here you will find information on how to use the app, troubleshoot any issues you may encounter, and review our privacy policy.

 ## Getting Started